 Evaluating Star Wards’ effectiveness

-We’ve also been very fortunate to have had two pieces of research carried out about Star Wards’ impact.
-Prof Alan Simpson at City University carried out the members’ survey which is available in full from our website http://starwards.org.uk/about-us.
+We were also fortunate to have two pieces of research carried out about Star Wards’ impact during our time as a charity.
+Prof Alan Simpson at City University carried out the members’ survey in 2010 which is available in full from our website.
 Key results include:

 Philip Kemp and colleagues at South Bank University worked with North East London Foundation Trust to evaluate the impact of introducing both Productive Ward and Star Wards.
 Their article How to turn innovations into everyday practice was published in the October 2011 edition of Mental Health Practice and outlines some incredible achievements by NELFT eg: